Community Health Needs Assessment Checklist

 Defining hospital organizations

+A CHNA can be conducted by hospital staff, an external vendor or as part of a community collaborative effort with other organizations.
 Any 501(c)3 organization operating a state-licensed hospital is required to complete a CHNA.
 Included are hospitals that operate indirectly through a disregarded entity, joint venture, LLC or an entity treated as a partnership for federal tax purposes that is U.S. based only.
 The final regulations require the section 501(r) requirements to be met by all hospital organizations that are (or seek to be) recognized as described in section 501(c)(3), including those that are government hospital organizations.

 Download a PDF of the CHNA Checklist here (Must be a Registered Guest to view).